digiator42/Vulnerable-Bottle-App/README.md

 # Vulnerable Bottle App

-intentionally vulnerable web application built with the lightweight [Bottle framework](https://bottlepy.org/).
+Intentionally vulnerable web application built with the lightweight [Bottle framework](https://bottlepy.org/).
 This project is designed for educational purposes to help learners understand and practice web application security concepts, including but not limited to OWASP Top 10 vulnerabilities.

 **Disclaimer:**
-This application is intentionally insecure.
+This application is **`intentionally insecure`**.
 It may also contain **`unintentional vulnerabilities`**.
 The author is not responsible for any misuse of this application.
 Use it only in a controlled environment for learning purposes.
----

 ## Features and Vulnerabilities